commercetools/ui-kit/inputs/text-input/README.md

 | `isReadOnly`     | `bool`   |    -     | -      | `false` | Indicates that the field is displaying read-only content                                               |
 | `placeholder`    | `string` |    -     | -      | -       | Placeholder text for the input                                                                         |

+The component further forwards all `data-` attributes to the underlying `input` component.

 Main Functions and use cases are:

 * Input field for single-line strings